What are Stakeholder in SOC 2

 Clear Definition of External Inputs

-External stakeholders extend beyond organizational boundaries to reinforce compliance.
+External stakeholders extend beyond organisational boundaries to reinforce compliance.
 Customers, vendors, auditors, regulators, and third-party assessors each contribute uniquely to solid control mapping and a robust evidence chain.
 Their validation produces clear compliance signals that support structured audit windows.

 Impact on Risk Management and Compliance